isc-projects/stork/doc/user/install.rst

 The table below describes the checks performed on the particular operating systems.

-.. csv-table:: Tested operating systems
+.. csv-table:: Compatibility of the operating systems
-   :file: tested-systems.csv
+   :file: compatible-systems.csv
    :header-rows: 1

 Legend: